FAQs for web design, SEO, hosting, etc

 Even if your web designer insists that you do not need one, if you capture and process personal data it will be your responsibility to provide a privacy policy.

-MVP stands for minimum viable product.
-In website terms this could apply to a large project which will take a long time to build, but the company cannot wait that long before every requirement has been implemented and all fine tuning has been done.
+In website terms this could apply to a large project which will take a long time to build, but very often the company cannot wait before every requirement has been implemented and all fine tuning has been done.

 and therefore MUST be in place before the first version of the website can go live.